Populustremuloides/GibbsMCMC/README.md

 [golfer_results.csv](golfer_results.csv)

 [gaussian_results.csv](gaussian_results.csv) (You'll notice that this one shows how a gaussian process is like gibbs sampling.
+The nodes A, G, and J were observed as 0, 10, and 0, respectively.
 Kinda fun!)